 • Real estate and insurance salespersons;

-• Newspaper distributors that are minors;
+• Newspaper distributors who are minors;

 • Cosmetologists and barbers paid directly by customers;